apwide/uikit/README.md

 1. in this project directory: `<npm|yarn> link`
 2. in the other project's directory: `<npm|yarn> link @apwide/uikit`

-To stop, make sure to unlink `<npm|yarn> unlink @apwide/uikit` and read to output for further actions to perform.
+To stop, make sure to unlink `<npm|yarn> unlink @apwide/uikit` and read to output for further actions to perform on your project.